Discrete and continuous symmetries in monotone Floer theory: The Oh spectral sequence and

-Firstly, introducing the complex conjugation flips the signs of the homology classes of the discs, so $T^{\phi^*A}$ becomes $T^{-\phi^*A}$ and $\phi_*m(\pd A)$ becomes $\phi_*m(\pd A)^{-1}$.
+Firstly, introducing the complex conjugation flips the signs of the homology classes of the discs, so $T^{\phi^*A}$ becomes $T^{-\phi^*A}$ and $m(\pd \phi^*A)$ becomes $m(\pd \phi^*A)^{-1}$.
 And secondly it changes the orientations on the disc moduli spaces, so introduces a factor of $(-1)^{\mu(A)/2}$.
-This was computed by Fukaya--Oh--Ohta--Ono in \cite[Theorem 1.3]{FOOOinv}, or can be seen directly from \eqref{eqorSES} by `complex conjugating' the orientations on the two spaces oriented by complex structures (this deals with the spaces of \emph{parametrised} discs; we want to mod out by reparametrisations fixing the two marked points, but this action is unaffected by complex conjugation).
+This was computed by Fukaya--Oh--Ohta--Ono in \cite[Theorem 1.3]{FOOOinv}.
 Recall that if the Maslov indices of discs are not all even then $L$ is non-orientable and we must be working in characteristic $2$, so this factor can be ignored.
 The resulting expression is

 \end{rmk}